 User Termination Handling

-When a User is deactivated or removed in your Identity Provider:
+When a User is deactivated or removed in your Identity Provider β€” that is, your IdP sends active: false, unassigns the SCIM application, or issues a SCIM DELETE:

 This approach helps preserve Program data integrity and ensures that historical mentorship activity is not unintentionally lost.